 OpenBSD is a fun platform to immerse in software, networking, security, and Operating Systems principals.
-Even more so if you're delusional, into gratification through pain, deprivation, self-learning.
-Although many users choose to use it for their desktop, and it's not too shaby filling in as the foundation for Border (Edge) Systems such as Firewalls and Gateway Servers.
+Although many users choose to use it for their desktop, it is also not too shabby filling in as the foundation for Border (Edge) Systems such as Firewalls and Gateway Servers.

 These notes reference how we got/keep OpenBSD up and running.
-Verify what you read here through the OpenBSD supported documentation systems described above, ask questions on their mailing lists, use search engines such as Google or Bing and Practise Safe Computing (tm).
+It is partly a reflection of our journey, and may be totally wrong for your context.
+Verify what you read here through the official OpenBSD documentation, ask questions on the mailing lists, use search engines such as Google or Bing and Practise Safe Computing (tm).

 Putting together an OpenBSD box is fun and easy, although there are a few hurdles that can seem daunting for the new user.
 The installation process is well defined, documented.
 We include here a few areas that might be interesting to review before a system install (especially for new users.)